-"The platform barrier -- it was Dobby, the house-elf, that kept us from getting through!"
-Harry explained in a hurry.
-"He came to see me at the Dursleys, and told me not to go to Hogwarts this year -- something about mortal danger -- and got me into trouble so my uncle locked me up.
-If Ron hadn't come after me, I would still be stuck there!
-Then the platform barrier wouldn't let us through -- it had to be Dobby again!"
+"The platform barrier – it must have been Dobby, the house-elf, that kept us from getting through!"
+Harry explained.
+"He came to see me at the Dursleys and told me not to go to Hogwarts this year – something about mortal danger – and got me into trouble so my uncle locked me up.
+If Ron hadn't come after me, I would still be stuck there.
+Then the platform barrier wouldn't let us through – it had to be Dobby again!"

-Seeing that Snape had actually listened to him without interrupting, Ron plunged in, too.
+Seeing that Snape was actually listening to him without interrupting, Ron plunged in, too.

 "And just now, Malfoy came up and asked Harry what he was saying about Dobby!
-He as good as admitted that the house-elf was his!"
+He as good as admitted that the house-elf is his!"

-"If what you are saying is true -- and I'm not yet convinced that it is -- that would be a grave accusation to make of a... highly-regarded wizarding family.
+"If what you are saying is true – and I'm not yet convinced that it is – that would be a grave accusation to make of a... highly-regarded wizarding family.
 Or rather, of their house-elf, but of course house-elves cannot act of their own volition; they must obey their masters at all times.
 However," he continued, preventing Harry from interrupting, "if a house-elf had, indeed, blocked your way through the barrier, it is possible that the platform manager did not find traces of the magic, since house-elves use a different kind of magic than we.
-And, naturally, he would not be looking for it.
+And naturally, he would not have been looking for it.
 I can ask the Headmaster to send another owl to confirm the matter, one way or another..."

-He seemed to become lost in his thoughts for a moment, and Harry finally had the chance to tell him what he had tried to before.
+He seemed to become lost in his thoughts for a moment, so Harry finally had the chance to tell him what he had tried to before.

-"But Dobby said he wasn't doing it on his master's orders -- and he had to keep punishing himself every time he said something to me!"
+"But Dobby said he wasn't doing it on his master's orders –he had to keep punishing himself every time he said something to me!"

 "Did he, now?"
-Snape said, one eyebrow raised suspiciously.
+Snape said, one eyebrow raised.

 "Yes, he kept banging his head on the furniture," Harry insisted.

 "It makes perfect sense!"
 Hermione blurted out.
-"I can see how the Malfoys might try to do something nasty to Harry, but then, they could have made Dobby do something much worse, and he could have gotten away with it -- especially if nobody suspected a house-elf was involved!
+"I can see how the Malfoys might try to do something nasty to Harry, but then, they could have made Dobby do something much worse and he would have gotten away with it – especially if nobody suspected a house-elf was involved!
 So then, why would he bother showing himself to Harry?
 He could have done all sorts of mischief and nobody would have been the wiser.
-It's more likely that he did come to prevent Harry from walking into a trap -- some other nasty thing that the Malfoys have plotted for him!"
+It's more likely that he did come to prevent Harry from walking into a trap – some other nasty thing that the Malfoys have plotted for him!"

 Snape's expression was inscrutable as he regarded each anxiously upturned face.

-"Miss Granger, that again is a very serious accusation to level at a long-standing wizarding family," he warned, with a slight hint of intimidation.
-"Ordinarily, I would give your ramblings and half-baked theories no consequence; however," he said, in a slightly different tone, "I happen to know, from personal experience, that the Malfoys do, in fact, own a house-elf by the name of 'Dobby.'"
+"Miss Granger, that again is a very serious accusation to level at a long-standing wizarding family," he warned with a slight hint of intimidation.
+"Ordinarily, I would give your ramblings and half-baked theories no consequence; however," he said, in a slightly different tone, "I happen to know that the Malfoys do, in fact, own a house-elf by the name of 'Dobby.'"

-As shocking as it had been to find out, for a fact, that Dobby was the Malfoys' house-elf, Harry found it even more amazing that Snape had confided that information with them.
-He had always assumed that as the head of Slytherin house, Snape would go to any lengths to protect Malfoy; thus he was having a hard time digesting that the man had divulged potentially damaging information on the Malfoys.
-However, Hermione pointed out that among the Malfoys' friends it might be common knowledge, to which Ron retorted that Harry was not one of their friends, and could hardly be expected to know it, let alone come up with that particular name by coincidence.
+As shocking as it had been to find out for a fact that Dobby was the Malfoys' house-elf, Harry found it even more amazing that Snape had confided this bit of information to them.
+He had always assumed Snape would go to any lengths to protect Malfoy, as the head of Slytherin house, so having the man divulge potentially damaging information on the Malfoys was a shock.
+However, Hermione pointed out that among the Malfoys' friends it might be common knowledge, to which Ron retorted that Harry was not one of their friends and could hardly be expected to know it, let alone come up with that particular name by coincidence.

-The upshot of it all was that Snape was now closer to believing Harry's story about being prevented from getting on the Hogwarts Express, and while it did nothing to negate the fact that he and Ron had acted rashly in taking the flying car, Harry was nonetheless relieved to get back into Snape's good graces -- or at least, out of his list of students he most wanted to poison.
+The upshot of it all was that Snape was now closer to believing Harry's story about being prevented from getting on the Hogwarts Express, and while it did not negate the fact that he and Ron had acted rashly in taking the flying car, Harry was nonetheless relieved to get back into Snape's good graces – or at least, out of his list of students he most wanted to poison.